Assessing Children with Special Needs in Emergency Response (ER) Investigations

 6. Determine if the siblings are being appropriately cared for.

-7. Assess the stress level and coping skills of the parents.
+7. Assess the stress levels and coping skills of the parents/caregiver.

 8. Determine if the parent/caregiver is willing and able to provide for the needs of all of the children in the household.